HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf224.md

 === "Containers"
     The Digital Asset Management (DAM) user interface (UI) is now using a new theme to provide an improved visual experience for managing digital assets.
 Note that this update is limited to the UI theme only; no changes are made to DAM functionality.
 For more information, see [Digital Asset Management](../../manage_content/digital_assets/index.md).

-### Search v2 - New UI
+### Search V2 - New search interface

 === "Containers"
-    DX Search v2 replaces the existing Search feature in HCL DX.
-This feature introduces a new search interface along with a new backend service that utilizes OpenSearch to provide a seamless search experience.
-For more information, see [HCL End-user Search with OpenSearch](../../build_sites/search_using_opensearch/index.md).
+    Search V2 replaces the existing Search feature in HCL DX.
+This feature introduces a new search interface along with a new backend service that uses OpenSearch to provide a seamless search experience.
+For more information, see [End-user Search with Search V2](../../build_sites/search_using_opensearch/index.md).

 ### People Service